adrfig966/JekyllPortfolio/coding.md

         </div>
         <div>
             <h3>About</h3>
             This project came about when I was looking in to make a CRUD application that allowed file upload.
 I considered a few options, such as an Instagram or Twitter clone.
 Ultimately, I landed on the idea of a messageboard that works like traditional <a href="www.google.com">textboards</a>.
 These work in a way that saves space in that they delete old/less popular posts when a new post is created.
-This is appealing to me because I will be running the server on my 5$ VPS soon and using the disk storage to save user images.
+This is appealing to me because I am running the client on my 5$ VPS soon and using the disk storage to save user images.
             <br><br>
             I first began looking into how to achieve file uploads in Node and quickly found Multer.
 It was straight forward, so it was an easy choice.
 The next tool I needed was a templating engine.
 I found that I really enjoyed the the features of this sites templating engine so I wanted something similar.
 One thing I did not anticipate was the ridiculous amount of templating engines for Express.
 It took a good amount of time before I found Nunjucks, an engine very similar to Liquid.
 MongoDB and Mongoose were an obvious choice as I had already used them in the past.
 I chose to use Bootstrap to build a front end quicker and focus more on other features.
 The challenging aspects were mostly found in the deletion of posts in a priority-queue-like manner and removing of the image corresponding to said post.
-            <h3>Features left to finish</h3>
+            <h3>Features left to finish/planned</h3>
             <ul>
                 <li>A homepage</li>
-                <li>Post excerpt (currently shows entire post in post listing)</li>
                 <li>More styling</li>
+                <li>Add active page to navs (currently static)</li>
-                <li>Custom file input UI</li>
+                <li>Custom file input element</li>
-                <li>Demo script to set database contents on a schedule</li>
                 <li>A separate front end after initial version is completed</li>
+                <li>Admin section after initial version is completed</li>
             </ul>
         </div>
     </div>